alexch/codelikethis/public/lessons/tricks_of_the_trade/debugging.md

 **Where** in your code is the error occurring?

   * There will often (though not always!) be a *stack trace* including paths, file names, line numbers... even *column* numbers!
+  * A stack trace is basically a list of *functions* that have called each other, ordered from most to least recent
   * Once you mentally redact the stack trace, it becomes easier to understand the rest of the error.

 > Read the first section of this article, [JavaScript Errors and Stack Traces in Depth: How The Call Stack Works